This post is also available in: German

 8. Spend the day on Grоuѕе Mоuntаin

-Located only a short 30-minute drive from Downtown Vancouver, a day trip to Grouse Mountain is a must for your Vancouver sightseeing list.
+Located only a short 30-minute drive from Downtown Vancouver, a day trip to Grouse Mountain is a must for your Vancouver sightseeing list and one of the best things to do in Vancouver.

 Whilst a visit to Grouse Mountain is one of the top activities in Vancouver in winter, it is also perfect during the warmer months.